-- Sponsors an annual educational conference including continuing education, training, and scientific and educational exhibits
+- Sponsors an annual educational conference that includes continuing education, training, and scientific and educational exhibits.

-- Recognizes deserving individuals or work units who make contributions to public health in Tennessee by presenting awards during ceremonies at the annual meeting
+- Recognizes deserving individuals or work units who make contributions to public health in Tennessee.

 Public Health Worker of the Year

-Presented to a person in the field of public healthcwho, during the past three years, has provided outstanding service to public health.
+Presented to a person in the field of public health who has provided outstanding service to public health.

 1973 Dorcie Yates, Humphreys County Health Department